JustinMul/Krypto/README.md

 # Krypto

-##Overview
+## Overview
 The idea behind this website was to ultimately address the overwhelming number of crypto information sources out there and provide users with a smooth & seamless experience.

-##User Stories
+## User Stories

-###Login
+### Login
 -User can login

-###Dashboard
+### Dashboard
--User can toggle dark and light mode
+- User can toggle dark and light mode
--User can access latest crypto trends
+- User can access latest crypto trends
--User can add/delete items from watchlist
+- User can add/delete items from watchlist
--User can search for particular cryptos they're interested in
+- User can search for particular cryptos they're interested in

-###Crypto information page
+### Crypto information page
--User can click on any crypto to open specific crypto details page -User can view date specific price trends on a chart -User can filter the date range for the price chart -User can view detailed crypto metrics
+- User can click on any crypto to open specific crypto details page
+- User can view date specific price trends on a chart
+- User can filter the date range for the price chart
+- User can view detailed crypto metrics

-###Chat Room
+### Chat Room
--User can join a chat room
+- User can join a chat room
--User can send and receive messages
+- User can send and receive messages

-###News
+### News
 -User can browse news articles
 -User can select particular news article to be redirected to the source

-###Currency Converter
+### Currency Converter
--Use can specify amount of the primary currency
+- Use can specify amount of the primary currency
--User can select a primary currency from a drop down -User can select a secondary currency from a  secondary  dropdown -User can check/clear the conversion result
+- User can select a primary currency from a drop down
+- User can select a secondary currency from a  secondary  dropdown

-##Setup
+- User can check/clear the conversion result

+## Setup
 List of dependencies

 Client Side: